 Students are required to take multiple semesters of practicum (e.g., ABA 700, 701, 702, 703, 704, and 710).
 Completion of 1,500 to 2,000 hours of supervised fieldwork in applied behavior analysis is required for both the MA in ABA and the CAGS in ABA programs.
 The BACB limits the number of hours that can be accumulated each supervision period to 130.
 Therefore, it will take a minimum of 16 months to complete the fieldwork requirements, which translates to four semesters.
-To be able to complete the fieldwork required by BACB standards within four semesters of practicum, students should expect to work full-time at their site.
-Students may enroll in practicum if they work part-time, but they must understand that they will not be able to complete the BACB-required fieldwork hours in four semesters in that case (i.e., they will need to take additional semesters of practicum).
+To be able to complete the fieldwork required by BACB standards within four semesters of practicum, students should expect to work at least 25 hours per week at their site.
+Students may enroll in practicum if they work parttime, but they must understand that they will not be able to complete the BACB-required fieldwork hours in four semesters in that case (i.e., they will need to take additional semesters of practicum).
 The practicum site needs to be able to provide the type of experiences needed (i.e., unrestricted activities) and a site-supervisor who meets BACB supervisor qualifications.
-Students are required to attend a multiple-session orientation the semester prior to beginning practicum.
+Students are required to attend a multiple-session orientation and pass a practicum competency assessment the semester prior to beginning practicum.
 Only degree candidates of Assumption University may enroll in these courses.

 Assumption University's ABA practicum courses are designed to meet the BACB Experience Standards (see www.bacb.com for more information).
 Students must work or volunteer at a site in which they can engage in behavior-analytic activities for 130 hours each month of the semester and at which they can work with more than one client.
 The practicum experience may be paid or unpaid.
-Students are required to attend class weekly on campus, where they will receive 50% of their supervision in the form of group supervision by the practicum instructor.
-In ABA 700, students will receive individual supervision by the practicum instructor and direct observation and feedback of their work from an on-site supervisor.
-In ABA 701-704, students will receive 50% of their supervision individually at their worksite.
+Students are required to attend class weekly, where they will receive 50% of their supervision in the form of group supervision by the practicum instructor.
+Each semester, students will also receive some 1:1 hours of supervision from the practicum instructor.
 Students are required to find a practicum placement within the first semester of their first year.
 Ideally, the practicum placement will provide one hour of individual supervision per week.
 Students who do not have individual supervision available at their worksite are encouraged to speak with the Program Director as soon as possible during their first semester for assistance in finding a different practicum placement and/or an individual supervisor.
 All practicum sites must be approved by the Program Director prior to the start of the semester in which the student enrolls in practicum.
 Additional practicum requirements are explained in the syllabus for each course.
-Students are required to attend a practicum orientation series prior to the first semester of practicum.